Taking the next step of your career with us

 Nexor is an industry partner of the UK Government scheme CyberFirst, which is developing a bigger pipeline of younger people entering the cyber security industry.

-If Nexor sounds like the type of company you would be interested in working for, then please register your interest by sending your CV to Sarah-Jane Rowley, Head of Human Resources, by email to firstname.lastname@example.org or alternatively to the address below:
+If you are interested in one of our vacancies and Nexor sounds like the type of company you would be interested in working for, then please send your details to Elizabeth Baugh in Human Resources, indicating which position you would like to apply for and including a copy of your CV.
+By email to email@example.com or alternatively to the address below:

 8 The Triangle